ScrimpyCat/CommonGameKit/src/scripting/README.md

 * Need to add support for tagged atoms.
 * Need to add functionality to create functions within the language itself.
 * Convert code over to use new naming rules.
-* Write up a JSON file (or some other format) to describe the functions, their inputs, options, atoms, etc.

 JSON Descriptive Format